 Evaluation of Original Sample.
 The original sample was drawn from registered technologists in the ARRT database.
-The criteria used to construct a population of individuals from which to sample included people who reported working full-time in VI, having less than 10 years of experience, having a job title classified as a staff position, and not being sampled in the most recent practice analysis survey.
-Ultimately, 5,864 technologists were identified by ARRT staff that satisfied the above criteria.
-From the population of technologists a stratified random sample of 1,500 was drawn such that 1,000 people had 1 to 5 years of experience and 500 people had 6 to 10 years of experience.
-The survey sample was stratified based on years of experience with a majority of people having 1 to 5 years of experience because the VI examination is an entry-level exam and people with less experience represent the people typically working at entry level.
+The criteria used to construct a population of individuals from which to sample included being certified and registered in CT, working full-time in CT, having less than 10 years of experience, having a job title classified as a staff position, and not being sampled in the most recent practice analysis survey.
+Ultimately, 19,174 technologists were identified by ARRT staff that satisfied the above criteria.
+From the population of technologists a stratified random sample of 5,400 was drawn such that 3,600 people had 1 to 5 years of experience and 1,800 people had 6 to 10 years of experience.
+The survey sample was stratified based on years of experience with a majority of people having 1 to 5 years of experience because the CT examination is an entry-level exam and people with less experience represent the people typically working at entry level.
+The sample was further divided into eight different survey conditions to evaluate whether certain factors may impact response rates.
+The factors investigated included receiving enhanced mailing materials with simplified and engaging language or not, receiving a Starbuck gift card or not, and receiving the opportunity to be entered in prize drawing when returning the survey or not.
+These three factors were full crossed to produce the eight different survey conditions.

-Once the sample was determined, the task inventory survey was mailed in January 2016.
-The initial mailing was followed up by a reminder postcard.
-Survey respondents could complete the survey by returning the mailed survey of by filling it out online.
-A total of 398 surveys were returned by February 2016 (allowing 6 weeks for completion), for a response rate of 26.5%.
+Once the sample was determined, the task inventory survey was mailed in October 2015.
+The initial mailing was followed up by a reminder post card.
+Survey respondents could complete the survey by returning the mailed survey or by filling it out online.
+A total of 1,892 surveys were returned by November 2015 (allowing 6 weeks for completion), for a response rate of 35.0%.
+Statistical analyses of the eight survey conditions found no statistically significant differences between the baseline condition (no enhanced mailing, no Starbucks gift card, and no Prize drawing) and any other conditions.
+Some important differences were found based on gender and age, where females and older respondents were more likely to return the survey.
 Responses from those returning the survey were screened to assure that the surveys were correctly filled out, the responses were realistic, and the responses were from the intended population.
-After the complete screening process, a total of 360 surveys were retained for an effective response rate of 24.0%.
+After the complete screening process, a total of 1,637 surveys were retained for an effective response rate of 30.3%.